crownstone/website/14-app-help.md

-{% include snippets/faq-begin ref="faqShow" question="What to do when a Crownstone does not show up?" %}
+{% include snippets/faq-begin ref="faqShow" question="What to do when a Crownstone does not show up?"%}

 Make sure that the Crownstone is **powered** and that your smartphone is really **close** to it.
 If the Crownstone still does not show up, you might want to try a **factory reset** procedure.
 This procedure will clear all the data on the Crownstone.
 The state of the Crownstone will be subsequently as if it was just obtained from the store.
 The process of a factory reset is described in the question below.